 Notes: Table shows the effects of the child benefit on the support for the Prime Minister and Minister of Family.
 The per capita child benefit is the total child benefit amount received in 2016 divided by the municipality's population.
 Columns 1 and 2 show the effects of the child benefit on the difference in 2009-2019 differences in the support for candidates running in the first position and the remaining positions on the lists of PiS in the elections to the European Parliament.
-Prime Minister \times Child benefit p.c. denotes the interaction of the child benefit variable with the 10th electoral district dummy (in which the Prime Minister was running).
+Prime Minister × Child benefit p.c. denotes the interaction of the child benefit variable with the 10th electoral district dummy (in which the Prime Minister was running).
 Columns 3 and 4 show the effects of the child benefit on the difference in 2009-2019 differences in the support for candidates running in the third position and the remaining positions on the lists of PiS.
-Minister of Family \times Child benefit p.c. denotes the interaction of the child benefit variable with the 13th electoral district dummy (in which the Minister of Family was running).
+Minister of Family × Child benefit p.c. denotes the interaction of the child benefit variable with the 13th electoral district dummy (in which the Minister of Family was running).
 Vote shares are calculated as percentages of eligible voters.
 All control variables are measured in 2009 unless otherwise specified.
-Standard errors are clustered at the level of the electoral districts (the districts in the European elections). p<.10; p<.05; p<.05; p<.05; p<.05
+Standard errors are clustered at the level of the electoral districts (the districts in the European elections).

-Table 4: Child benefit and support for PiS, survey data
+Table 6: Child benefit and support for PiS, survey data

 (1) (2) (3) (4)

 Vote for PiS Vote for PiS Vote for PiS Vote for PiS

-Post-treatment 0.008 0.008
+Post-treatment 0.016 0.016

-period \times Child benefit amount (0.002) (0.002)
+period \times Child benefit amount (0.004) (0.004)

-Post-treatment 0.084 0.086^{}
+Post-treatment 0.084 0.086

 period \times Treatment group (0.036) (0.036)

 Ind. characteristics no yes no yes

 Election year FE no yes no yes

 Region FE no yes no yes

 Adj.
 R-Squared 0.04 0.06 0.03 0.06

 N 3240 3240 3240 3240